-- All accommodation providers are strongly recommended to have a cancellation procedure, in order to avoid any problems with cancellation, curtailment and no-shows.
+- All businesses are strongly recommended to have a cancellation procedure in order to avoid any problems with cancellation, curtailment and no-shows.

-- If a guest cancels a booking or checks out early, they are in breach of the booking contract they have with you.
+- If a customer cancels a booking or checks out early from accommodation, they are in breach of the booking contract they have with you.

 - If you cancel a booking that you have already accepted, you are in breach of the booking contract.

 Cancellation provisions in the booking conditions

 To avoid any problems with cancellation or curtailment (when a guest cuts their stay short), you are strongly recommended to have a cancellation policy.
 To rely on the procedure you must make this policy clear to customers before you agree on the booking, whether on the telephone, email or in writing.
 It is also prudent to get confirmation from the customer that they understand and accept the policy.
 Finally, your booking conditions and cancellation policy should also be clearly stated on your website.

 It is recommended to include a cancellation clause in your standard booking terms and conditions (see the Bookings section).
 Common cancellation procedures are to either charge customers a cancellation fee that varies according to the amount of notice given of cancellation or to forfeit any deposit provided at the time of booking.
 It is important to note that any cancellation terms and conditions need to be fair to the customer.
 For example, demanding full payment in advance and having a cancellation policy that would see the customer forfeit the entire payment, regardless of when the cancellation was made, would be deemed to be unfair.